 Square

+After putting the top through the wringer, our dedicated research team found that Square was the best overall POS.
 A favorite of small-time vendors everywhere, this company offers free POS apps.
 In addition, they sell the all-in-one hardware component you’ll need to run their app.

-Square is one of the few names in on the market systems that the average consumer is likely to have heard of, as their large presence in the industry makes it likely you've purchased an item or ten through their service.
+Square is one of the few names on the market systems that the average consumer is likely to have heard of, as their large presence in the industry makes it likely you’ve purchased an item or ten through their service.

 Square excels for restaurant and retail businesses alike with its brilliantly easy-to-use platform and versatility.
 Most importantly, Square charges no monthly fees.
 Instead, you pay a small percentage of the fee you receive for every transaction you make, meaning you won't start paying until you start selling.